ZetaGo-Aurum/AleoPantest/COMPLETION_REPORT.md

 1. ✅ Review README.md for overview
 2. ✅ Follow INSTALLATION.md for setup
 3. ✅ Use QUICKSTART.md to run first tool
-4. ✅ Explore tools with `list-tools` command
+4. ✅ Explore tools with `aleopantest list-tools` command
 5. ✅ Read TOOLS.md for detailed documentation

 ### For Developers